 For Priority, enter a number to indicate the job's priority.

 For Generate completion report, you can choose to keep this option selected.

 For Completion report scope, select Failed tasks only or All tasks depending on your use case.

 For Path to completion report destination, enter the path that you want the report to be sent to.

-For Permission to access the specified resources, select Choose from existing IAM roles.
+For Permission, select Choose from existing IAM roles.
 Then, select the IAM role that has permissions to initiate a restore and has a trust policy with S3 batch operations.

 11. On the Review page, review the details of the job.
 Then, choose Create job.

 12. After you create the job, the job's status changes from New to Preparing.
 Then, the status changes to Awaiting your confirmation.
 To run the job, you must select the job and then choose Confirm and run.
 The job doesn't run until you confirm it.